-There are many mechanical and plumbing system deficiencies in buildings that lead to failures, property damage, and people being injured.
+Mechanical and plumbing system deficiencies and failures cause property damage, injuries, and fatalities.
 I provide forensic investigations to determine the root cause of failures and testify as an expert witness in litigation cases so that disputes are resolved based on sound engineering analysis.

 For over 15 years, I have provided forensic investigations, expert witness services, and litigation support for cases involving HVAC design, plumbing design, pipe failures, plumbing component failures, sprinkler system failures, hot water scalding, water heater failures, gas venting/carbon monoxide poisoning, gas furnaces, and legionella.